nabinked/NModelsGenerator/README.md

 - Go the the project folder where you want to generate classes.
 Open your command line tool and go:
 `nmg init` which will add a json config file in the same folder.
 Setup your config and go `nmg run`
 - Rest is quite self explanotary
-### Visual Studio Extension
+~~### Visual Studio Extension
 - Install NModelsGenerator from the visual studio extensions [marketplace/gallery](https://marketplace.visualstudio.com/items?itemName=NabinKarkiThapa.NModelsGenerator) or search for NModelsGenerator inside Visual Studio Tools > Extensions and Updates

-- Right click on the project and click "Generate Models in this Project".
+~~- Right click on the project and click "Generate Models in this Project".
 If a config.json file is not found then a new nModelsconfg.json file will be created with default schema.
 You can try again after providing necessary configurations.

 ## Usage.
-1. Add a nModelsconfig.json file to your project.
+1. Add a nModelsconfig.json file to your project (It will added by default when you do `nmg init` for the first time).
 The schema of the json file is like this.
 This is the configuration file for the generator
 ```json
   {
   "ConnectionString": "Connection string to your database.",